 - Electronics that use Lithium-Ion batteries, like phones, tablets, and laptops.

 - Copies of your travel documents: electronics sometimes break and when that happens you want to be prepared.
-Bring a hard copy of your passport, your visa, insurance documents, accommodation information, and your travel itinerary in case you need to give out information at immigration agents or taxi drivers.
+Bring a hard copy of your passport, your visa, insurance documents, accommodation information, and your travel itinerary in case you need to give out information to immigration agents or taxi drivers.

 When we think of traveling we seldom think of the impact it has on our bodies.
 Hygiene and health are not to be forgotten when we’re 35,000 feet up in the air.
 These are just a few of the main products you should consider taking with you on your next trip.